apr3vau/for-loop/README.md

 matching based on pure CL functions.
 It becomes much difficult to read, but still acceptable for us to maintain, at least compared to a bunch of `LOOP`s :P

-PS: another interesting problem during testing: As you can see above, SBCL is much faster than LispWorks when executing the test code.
-But, when we tried to execute the same code second time, SBCL gave us a `Heap exhausted during garbage collection` and directly thrown us to LDB.
-It's ... em, interesting ....

 ## Acknowledgement